 Nepal’s wetland, National Parks and Wildlife Reserve have become a domain for diverse species of birds comprising numerous rare species of bird-like Impeyan Pheasant, Nepal’s national bird, and Spiny Babbler, found only in Nepal.

-The important rivers for birdwatching include Telar, Dano and Kothi rivers.
-Gaidahawa lake is popular for vulture and blue bulls.
-There are more than 250 species of birds in the area including the world’s largest bird sarus crane, endangered birds like lesser adjutant, painted stork, slender-billed vulture, red-headed vulture and many more.
+The important rivers for birdwatching include Telar, Dano, and Kothi rivers.
+Gaidahawa lake is popular for vultures and blue bulls.
+There are more than 250 species of birds in the area including the world’s largest bird sarus crane, endangered birds like lesser adjutant, painted stork, slender-billed vulture, red-headed vulture, and many more.
 The Telar and Dano floodplains are recognized as important habitats for birds.

 Stay at community-based lodges

-Staying at local based teahouse as your accommodation in Nepal is one of the easiest ways to connect with an authentic side to the rural lifestyle and to contribute something back to local.
+Staying at local-based teahouse as your accommodation in Nepal is one of the easiest ways to connect with an authentic side of the rural lifestyle and contribute something back to locals.

-Trekkers who are seeking to immerse themselves in the local culture and discovering real customs or interacting with locals then do not miss to stay at locally-based lodges while you are in Nepal.
+Trekkers who are seeking to immerse themselves in the local culture and discover real customs or interact with locals then do not miss staying at locally-based lodges while you are in Nepal.

 As a trekker, you’ll immerse yourself in a completely diverse culture, while cultivating new insights, an illuminated worldview, and at the same time, supporting the destination communities you visit.

-Helicopter Tour in Nepal is an alternative way of adventure trips in mountains and remote corners of the Himalaya.
+Helicopter Tour in Nepal is an alternative way of adventure trips to mountains and remote corners of the Himalaya.
 Taking a Nepal helicopter flight tour over the soaring Himalayas is a thrilling journey, filled with a breathtaking backdrop and majestic snow-blanketed peaks.
-You get to feast on the remarkable closer views of nature like glaciated passes, picturesque hamlets and panoramic sceneries.
-Your charming visiting Nepal in Helicopter tour will be absolutely comfortable and exhilarating.
+You get to feast on the remarkable closer views of nature like glaciated passes, picturesque hamlets, and panoramic sceneries.
+Your charming visiting Nepal on Helicopter tour will be absolutely comfortable and exhilarating.

-Helicopter tour is ideal for people who do not have enough time for a trek and are not able to hike long days in the remote areas as well as to those who love to explore the destination from aerial view.
+A helicopter tour is ideal for people who do not have enough time for a trek and are not able to hike long days in remote areas as well as for those who love to explore the destination from an aerial view.